BedroomsAround the HomeShowroomsAbout us

 (Photo: Carrera Misterio, 30mm)

 The majority of our bespoke kitchens are fitted with Quartz worktops.
-Quartz is made by combining resin with natural stone to create a surface that is has extremely low porosity, does not require sealing and is heat and scratch resistant.
+Quartz is made by combining resin with natural stone to create a surface that is has extremely low porosity, does not require sealing and is heat and scratch resistant, making quartz worktops always a great choice.
 Aside from the durability, there is an extensive selection of colours available, which makes Quartz look like a marble or granite without having many of the drawbacks of a natural stone.

 (Worktops: Dekton Bergen)